-Surgeons have two options when replacing your deteriorating hip joint with an artificial one made from plastic and metal.
+Surgeons have two options for replacing your deteriorating hip joint with an artificial joint made from plastic and metal.

 Recovery May Take Time

-No matter which procedure you undergo, the recovery period is about the same.
-“We have people walking with therapy the day of surgery,” Hallows said.
-“Most people spend a day or two in the hospital.”
-Physical therapy helps people return to normal work and recreational activities anywhere from 6-12 weeks after surgery.
+No matter which procedure you undergo, the recovery period is about the same, said Dr. Lewis.
+Some people spend a day or two in the hospital, but many go home the same day.
+Physical therapy helps people return to normal work and recreational activities anywhere from six to 12 weeks after surgery.
 Sometimes, however, a full recovery can take up to one year.

 Choosing the Right Surgeon for Your Hip Replacement